What is Artificial Intelligence?

 The field of AI aims to understand how humans perceive, interact and make decisions to create machines that rival human competence in a wide range of tasks.

-Narrow AI is the term used to describe computers that can be programmed to do a single task as well as a human e.g., recognising an object in a photograph.
-The term Artificial General Intelligence is used to describe computers that can undertake all the things a human can do e.g., recognise objects, navigate, make decisions, form plans, etc.
+Narrow AI is the term used to describe computers that can be programmed to perform a single task as well as, or even better than a human e.g., recognising an object in a photograph, spam filtering, route mapping, etc.

 A more recent discussion has been around the development of computer systems that outperform humans – something called Artificial Super Intelligence (ASI).

 AI researchers are interested in developing software that can perform tasks where humans excel e.g., learning, planning, language and decision making.

 For many AI scientists, the goal of designing and building an Artificial Intelligence does not necessarily depend on creating a conscious, thinking machine.
 In other words, the computer is just a tool to create useful software without any effort to simulate the cognitive states found in humans.
 At best, these systems are just a simulation of intelligent behaviour – this is referred to as Weak AI.

 On the flip-side, Strong AI is the term given to any computer system that exhibits consciousness and can think for itself - in other words, a computer system that does model cognitive states.
 For a long time, AI researchers and philosophers have argued whether building thinking machines is even possible.

 Much of the confusion around AI surrounds the terminology, for example, how are Symbolism and Connectionism different?
 What is a Neural Network and what does it it mean when we say they are Black Boxes?